lukasz-lobocki/gencvcpass/README.md

       --sep string    separator character (default "-")
 ```

-- Uppercase letters are generated as first character of a random *cvc* triplets.
+- Uppercase letters are generated as first character of random *cvc* triplets.
-- Digits are generated as last character of a random *cvc* triplets.
+- Digits are generated as last character of random *cvc* triplets.

 ## Build